SolarDebris/solardebris.github.io/blog_entries/defcon31q.md

 title: DEFCON 31 Quals Challenges
 category: Writeup
 date: June 10th, 2023
-description: A retroactive writeup on a few pwn and re challenges.
+description: A retroactive writeup on a few pwn and re challenges from DEFCON 31 Quals.
 ---

 ## Open House